winitzki/scall/tutorial/programming_dhall.md

   assert : t ≡ "" -- Type error: assertion failed.
 ```
 This fails at typechecking time because the normal form of `t` is just the symbol `t` at that time, and that symbol is never equal to the empty string.
-An `assert` expression such as `assert : t ≡ ""` can be validated only when the value `t` is "statically known" in the scope of the expression.
+An `assert` expression such as `assert : t ≡ ""` can be validated only when the value `t` is statically known in the scope of the expression.
 (We will discuss "statically known" values in more detail in the next subsection.)

 These examples show that it rarely makes sense to use `assert` inside function bodies.